droelfdroelf/dtdump/README.md

 Has to be run as root in default Raspbian (lite) installation.

 # Storage requirements
-About 2.3MB/s, a class 10 SD card is ok on a Rpi3.
+About 2.3MB/s, a class 10 SD card is OK on a Rpi3.

 # Thanks
 Thanks to [Jeremy Pepper](https://github.com/LnxPrgr3) for the awesome [Message queue](https://github.com/LnxPrgr3/message_queue)